-For example, it is the only smartwatch that can detect an irregular heartbeat.
+In terms of technology and benefits, for example, it is the only smartwatch that can detect an irregular heartbeat.
 Also, it is one of the few watches that can automatically detect physical activity (whether you’re running a marathon or running for the bus).

 Thankfully, pre-owned Apple watches are a lot kinder on the wallet.
 Furthermore, in many cases, they function just as good as new.
 However, you must do your research and purchase wisely.

-Why buy a used Apple Watch?
+Why buy a used/refurbished Apple Watch?